kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-machinepool.md

 ### InfraMachinePool: replicas

 Provider implementers MUST implement `status.replicas` to report the most recently observed number of machine instances in the pool.
-For example, in AWS this would be the number of replicas in a Auto Scale Group (ASG).
+For example, in AWS this would be the number of replicas in a Auto Scaling group (ASG).

 ```go
 type FooMachinePoolStatus struct {